Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Minimizers of the (weighted) Motzkin-Straus formulation

-In this section we prove some properties of the (global and local) minimizers of the Motzkin-Straus formulation (\ref{motzkin-form}) for the stability number $\alpha(G)$.
-In particular, we characterize the global minimizers and we prove that their number is finite if and only if the graph $G$ has no critical edges (see Proposition \ref{global_min} and Corollary \ref{cor-global}).
-As mentioned earlier the property of having finitely many minimizers is indeed important in the analysis of finite convergence of the Lasserre hierarchy. \\ \\ We start with a useful property of the local minimizers for a class of standard quadratic programs. \begin{lemma} Consider the standard quadratic program
+We now investigate the minimizers of problem (\ref{motzkin-w}), whose structure depends on the weighted graph $(G,w)$ and on the choice of the matrix $B$ in the set $\mathcal M(G,w)$.
+In particular we will show that their number is finite precisely when $B$ belongs to the set $\mathcal M^*(G,w)$.
+As mentioned earlier the property of having finitely many minimizers is indeed important in the analysis of the finite convergence of the corresponding Lasserre hierarchy.

+We start with a useful property of local minimizers for a class of standard quadratic programs.
+The proof is essentially along the lines of the proof of \cite[Theorem 5]{GHPR} (and is the key argument for showing the equality in (\ref{motzkin-w})).